Published on Oct 04, 2021

 An example of this can be praising your child when they receive grade B on their math test.
 It would help if you saw their effort working their way up from earning a grade C rather than focusing on getting an A.

 For this, you need to notice what your child is struggling with and what they are the best at.
 You need to compliment positively when they achieve something good and encourage them to work harder if they are struggling.

 Your positive comments will help your child grow and progress.
 They will receive a forward momentum rather than focus on how hard something is.
 Positive reassurance will also help them build a deeper connection with their parents.
 They will feel appreciated for the hard work and will focus on working better in the future.

 Lead by example

 Hence, have a positive attitude for yourself for learning and working for your kids to follow suit.
 Your kids will learn from your work ethic.
-Therefore, show exemplary behavior for your kids to learn positive things from you.
+Therefore, show exemplary behaviour for your kids to learn positive things from you.

 Monitor their progress

 The best ways of keeping children motivated are by having a conversation about subjects they love.
 You all like talking about something you love, so do your children.
-So encourage them based on their likes and preference
+So encourage them based on their likes and preference.

 By monitoring their studies, you will also know which subjects your child is weak at.
 You can talk to their teachers about why they might be weak at it.
 Then kids can talk to you about something that they find difficult.